• Skip to primary navigation

 Posted on September 29, 2014 by Jo VanEvery Leave a Comment

-I received a tweet asking whether I had written anything about managing manuscript edits.
-I have a class available that helps with the emotional aspects of that process, and leads you through the process of making decisions (Dealing with Criticism, recording available for members of the Academic Writing Studio ).
-However, you still need to figure […]
+Jo VanEvery, Academic Career Guide · Communicating manuscript edits I received a Tweet asking whether I had written anything about managing manuscript edits.
+I have a class available that helps with the emotional aspects of that process, and leads you through the process of making decisions (Dealing with Reviewer Comments, available in January for purchase, […]

 Read More »